 End Inequalities in Public Services for First Nations Children, Youth and Families

 First Nations children and families living on reserve and in the Territories receive public services funded by the federal government.
 Since confederation, these services have fallen significantly short of what other Canadians receive.
 This injustice needs to end and Spirit Bear's Plan will do just that.

-- GOVERNMENT DEPARTMENTS providing services to First Nations children and families to ungergo a thorough and independent 360° evaluation to identify any ongoing discriminatory ideologies, policies or practices and address them.
+GOVERNMENT DEPARTMENTS providing services to First Nations children and families to undergo a thorough and independent 360° evaluation to identify any ongoing discriminatory ideologies, policies or practices and address them.
 These evaluation must be publicly available.

 ALL PUBLIC SERVANTS including those at a senior level, to receive mandatory training to identify and address government ideology, policies and practices that fetter the implementation of the Truth and Reconciliation Commission's Calls to Action.